George Wyndham

 George Wyndham, PC (29 August 1863 – 8 June 1913) was a British Conservative politician, statesman, man of letters, and one of The Souls.

 Background and education

 Wyndham was the elder son of the Honourable Percy Wyndham, third son of George Wyndham, 1st Baron Leconfield, and he was a direct descendant of Sir John Wyndham.
 He was the brother of Guy Wyndham and Mary Constance Wyndham.
 His mother was Madeleine Campbell, sixth daughter of Major-General Sir Guy Campbell, 1st Baronet, and Pamela, through whom he was the great-grandson of the Irish Republican leader Lord Edward FitzGerald, whom Wyndham greatly resembled physically.
 He was educated at Eton College and the Royal Military College, Sandhurst.
-He joined the Coldstream Guards in March 1883, serving through the Suakin campaign of 1885.
+He joined the Coldstream Guards in March 1883, serving through the Suakin Expedition of 1885.

 Political career

-Wyndham started his political career in 1887, when he became private secretary to Arthur Balfour (afterward the Earl of Balfour).
+Wyndham started his political career in 1887, when he became private secretary to Arthur Balfour.
 In 1889, he was elected unopposed to the House of Commons as Member of Parliament (MP) for Dover, and held the seat until his death.